 The City's MIS staff routinely evaluates risk factors and implements safety features and policies to protect the City's technology systems.
-Beginning in 2011, the City's network infrastructure and directory structure underwent substantial equipment upgrades and software enhancements.
-These system upgrades and enhancements continued through 2012 and into 2013.
-MIS Management staff have already begun the necessary research regarding the implementation of a formalized plan and upon completion of this project, it is the intent of MIS to formalize additional policies and procedures in accordance with the State of MN OET Enterprise Vulnerability Management Security Standard to ensure internal controls are in place to reduce risk associated with the City's technology systems.
-It is our intent to have a formal plan in place by the end of 2013.
+Between 2011 and 2013, the City's network infrastructure and directory structure underwent substantial equipment upgrades and software enhancements.
+MIS Management staff also conducted the necessary research and created the IT Risk Profile during 2013.
+The IT Risk Profile identifies and prioritizes potential risks and mitigation of those risks, as well as recommended actions.
+MIS Management staff will use this profile to complete the Risk Management and Business Continuity plan.
+MIS Management staff has continued to formalize additional policies and procedures in accordance with the State of MN OET Enterprise Vulnerability Management Security Standard to ensure internal controls are in place to reduce risk associated with the City's technology systems.
+It is our intent to have a formal Risk Assessment and Business Continuity Plan in place by the end of 2014.